 Camp Lejeune Attorneys Fees

-Talking about Camp Lejeune attorneys’ fees makes us a little bit uncomfortable.
-But this litigation is too important not to address all of the issues that matter to Camp Lejeune victims and their families, including how much lawyers like us are charging in attorneys’ fees.
+Talking about Camp Lejeune attorneys’ fees makes us uncomfortable.
+But this litigation is too important not to address all of the issues that matter to Camp Lejeune victims and their families, including how much lawyers like us charge attorneys’ fees.

 September 20, 2023 Update

-The US government has introduced a cap on lawyers’ fees tied to the Camp Lejeune toxic water cases.
+The government says it has introduced a cap on lawyers’ fees tied to the Camp Lejeune toxic water cases.
 This decision, touted as a means to safeguard the financial interests of affected veterans, mandates that plaintiffs’ attorneys can only gather 20% from administrative settlements and 25% from litigation payouts.

 Can the government do this?
 That is unclear.
 But not many Camp Lejeune lawyers will fight this.
 Sure we all want to be well compensated for our work in this litigation.
 This is America.
 But I know our firm will not fight this reduction.
 We are not taking any position that could be against our clients’ best interests.